X2-CB Buoy-Mounted Data Logger

 Operating Temperature: -20C to 70°C

-User Interface: RS-485 direct to PC software, WQData LIVE Web Datacenter, buzzer indicator
+User Interface: RS-485 direct to CONNECT Software, WQData LIVE Web Datacenter, buzzer indicator

 Data Processing: Parameter level polynomial equation adjustment; Basic & Burst Averaging (min, max, standard deviation, and raw data available)